AU-Avengers/docs.toum.gg/docs/roles/crewmate/support/Sentry.md

 #### **Alignment:** Crewmate Support

-The **Sentry** can place additional cameras across the map, which can then be viewed from Security or players with portable cameras.
+The **Sentry** can place additional cameras across the map, which can then be viewed from Security or by players with portable cameras.

 ### Abilities